What Is an Agency Nurse? Explanation and FAQ

 An agency nurse consults with a full time nurse at a facility to get oriented.

-The agency nurse has become a mainstay of the healthcare workforce due to the worsening nursing shortage, and projected U.S. staffing crisis.
-With an ever-growing presence in the healthcare environment, this type of nurse has inspired a lot of discussion and debate within the industry.
-So, what is an agency nurse, exactly, and why does the term evoke such strong responses from many healthcare leaders?
+The agency nurse has become a mainstay of the healthcare workforce due to the worsening nursing shortage.
+As their presence in facilities continues to expand, utilizing this type of nurse has inspired a lot of discussion and debate within the healthcare industry.
+What is an agency nurse and why does the term evoke such strong responses from many healthcare leaders?

-You’re not alone in your inquiry.
-Here we’ll explain what agency nursing is, the costs and benefits of using agency nurses, and other factors to consider when examining their role in your facility.
+Here, we’ll explain what agency nursing is, outline the risks and benefits of using agency nurses, and review other key factors to consider when hiring agency nurses for your facility.

 What Is an Agency Nurse?
 The Basics

-An agency nurse is a nursing professional, such as a CNA, LPN, or RN, who works for a nursing agency to render nursing services to a healthcare facility or organization.
-They provide short-term workforce solutions, such as per diem or gig shifts, and longer-term solutions, including 13-week assignments or permanent staff positions, to meet the specific needs of their clients.
+An agency nurse is a nursing professional, such as a CNA, LPN, or RN, who contracts with a nursing agency to provide clinical care services for a healthcare facility or organization.
+They offer clients short-term workforce solutions like per diem or gig shifts, as well as longer-term solutions like 13-week assignments or permanent staff positions, to meet their specific needs.

 What Is an Agency Nurse Going to Cost?